julian776/wtester/README.md

 # WTester | Logtester | Log Tester

 `wtester` is a Go package designed for testing log outputs or any other byte stream.
 It allows you to define expectations on the output and validate whether those expectations are met.
-This is particularly useful for testing logs and ensuring that the expected log messages are produced.
+This package focuses on governance and compliance with the structure of the logs, ensuring that they adhere to predefined formats and standards.

+It is not intended for testing business logic or application logic.
+It is designed to be used in tests, not in production code.
+The validations are an overhead that is not needed in production.

 ## Installation